 Last week, as you’ll remember, I ended up rating this statement as only partly true.
 Yes, gold miners during the Klondike Gold Rush of 1896-99 paid for potatoes in gold.
 But since Vitamin C hadn’t been discovered yet, those gold miners wouldn’t have known what Vitamin C was, much less that the potatoes they craved contained it.

-So why were miners willing to pay so much for potatoes?
+So why were miners willing to exchange their hard-earned gold dust for potatoes?

 To answer that, it helps to know what sorts of foods were available during the Klondike Gold Rush.